krislitman/sweater_weather/README.md

 4. Run rails s to start the rails server
 5. Enter endpoints (see below) into Postman to see JSON responses!

+### Redis

+You will need to have Redis installed on your local machine to run the test suite correctly.
+Please follow these instructions to install Redis: [Redis](https://redis.io/download) Run `redis-server` before running the test suite.

 ### Check for security vulnerabilities

 Make sure you have run `bundle install` and that the Brakeman gem was successfully installed.